Monero logo

 Version And Vote

-The blocks major version must equal the current hard-fork and the vote must be equal to or greater than the current hard-fork10.
+The block's major version must equal to the current hard-fork and the vote must be greater than or equal to the current hard-fork10.

 Vote is not always the same as the minor version, see here.